abdalmoniem/Movie-App/CONTRIBUTING.md

 <a name="report-a-bug"></a>
 ## General guidelines

-If you're about to raise an issue because think you've found a problem with Butter, or you'd like to make a request for a new feature in the codebase, or any other reason then please read this first.
+If you're about to raise an issue because think you've found a problem with Movie App, or you'd like to make a request for a new feature in the codebase, or any other reason then please read this first.

-The GitLab issue tracker is the preferred channel for [bug reports](#bugs), [feature requests](#features), [change requests](#changes) and [submitting pull requests](#pull-requests), but please respect the following restrictions:
+The GitHub issue tracker is the preferred channel for [bug reports](#bugs), [feature requests](#features), [change requests](#changes) and [submitting pull requests](#pull-requests), but please respect the following restrictions:

 * Please **search for existing issues**.
 Help us keep duplicate issues to a minimum by checking to see if someone has already reported your problem or requested your idea.

-* Please **do not** use the issue tracker for personal support requests (use [the forum](http://discuss.butterproject.org) or IRC - #butterproject on freenode).

 * Please **do not** derail or troll issues.
 Keep the discussion on topic and respect the opinions of others.